 - Team Van Go – Central Ontario Loop Trail (COLT) – Our Take – September 2020

-Miles Arbour who developed the BT700, GNR, and assisted with the Log Driver’s Waltz created an alternate version of the original COLT route below that passes through Peterborough, rather then the shores of Lake Ontario.
+Matt Kady who developed the BT700, GNR, and assisted with the Log Driver’s Waltz created an alternate version of Miles Arbour’s original COLT route, see below, that passes through Peterborough, rather than the shores of Lake Ontario.